E4S-Project/e4s-cl/docs/compatibility/software.rst

 :code:`podman` support is achieved using its command line interface. :code:`podman` has to be installed on the system and available for it to be used by **e4s-cl**.

-The configuration file section for :code:`podman` is :code:`podman`.
+The configuration file section for :code:`podman` is :code:`backends/podman`.
 The available options are:

 .. list-table::